Azure/azure-sdk/docs/rust/introduction.md

 ##### Conditional Request Methods

 > TODO: This section needs to be driven by code in the Core library.

-##### Cancellation

-Cancelling an asynchronous method call in Rust is done by dropping the `Future`.

-The Rust `std` crate itself does not implement an async runtime, so different async runtimes must be chosen by the caller and may support cancellation different. `tokio` is common and should be the default, but not required.
-Various extensions also exist that the caller may use that may otherwise not work with passing in a cancellation token like in some other Azure SDK languages.

-##### Thread Safety

-{% include requirement/MUST id="rust-client-methods-thread-safety" %} be thread-safe.
-All public members of the client type must be safe to call from multiple threads concurrently.

 ##### Hierarchical Clients